Using a Non-Contact Voltage Tester (Voltage Pen) Safely

 Decoding False Positives: Ghost Voltage, Induced Voltage, and Static

 A common issue is when a tester indicates voltage on a conductor that is not actually energized, a phenomenon often called ghost voltage, induced voltage, or stray voltage.
 This happens when a de-energized wire runs parallel to a live conductor.
 The electric field from the live wire can induce a small voltage in the adjacent dead wire through capacitive coupling, which is enough to set off the sensitive detector.
 While a false positive is generally less dangerous than a false negative, it can cause confusion and lead to unnecessary troubleshooting.
-A contact multimeter will show a negligible or zero reading on a line with ghost voltage.
+A contact multimeter will typically show a negligible or zero reading on a line with ghost voltage.

 The Dangers of False Negatives